What is Integration Testing: Learn with Integration Testing Examples

-- How the EQ will read the data and extract the query?
+- How will the EQ read the data and extract the query?

-- Is the query extracted correct?
+- Is the query extracted correctly?

 - Is the Scheduler getting the correct data for reports?

-- Is the result set received by the EN, from the data base is correct and as expected?
+- Is the result set received by the EN, from the database is correct and as expected?

 - Is EN able to send the response back to the BL, VAL and CNT module?